Self-operated hearing test systems

-Over recent years there has been an increase in the number of self-operated audiometric test systems launched and they seem to offer a cheap way to meet the screening requirements of the Noise Regs.
+Over recent years there has been an increase in the number of self-operated hearing test systems launched and they seem to offer a cheap way to meet the audiometry requirements of the Noise Regs.
 But are they a good alternative to a hearing test being done by someone who knows the subject, be they in-house or an external provider?

 It's worth highlighting upfront that as a company who provide workplace audiometry, we do have a horse in this race and self-testing is up against our provision of hearing tests with a qualified technician.
 But, if these systems are a good alternative then that wouldn't stop me saying so as I would be more than happy to stop paying for clinics to be built and hauling them around the country if there was a way to do it remotely by having a bit of software made for us costing less than having one clinic built..